muvaf/cloud-native-heroku/04-crossplane.md

 ```

 A simple Nodejs application that uploads dummy file and prints the list of files
-in the bucket every time it's called.
+in the bucket every 30 seconds.
 ```javascript
 const {Storage} = require('@google-cloud/storage');
 var fs = require('fs');